-When the Check Point VPN-1 Power/UTM appliance is started, it performs a BIOS-level test of the underlying abstract machine.
+When the Check Point IP Appliances are started, they perform a BIOS-level test of the underlying abstract machine.
 The software then performs FIPS 140-2 cryptographic module tests before it allows any traffic to be mediated by the TOE.